The Ultimate Guide to Changing Your Name

 Once that’s done, in most states, you’ll have a hearing during which your name change petition is given a final review.
 At that time, any interested parties will have an opportunity to comment on or object to the name change.

-The court will then decide if there are any reasonable objections to your proposed name change and, if not, they’ll authorize your name change with an official judgment.
+The court will then decide if there are any reasonable objections to your proposed name change and, if not, they’ll authorize your name change with an official judgment known as a “Name Change Order”.

 After the Name Change

 Once a court has ruled in favor of your name change, there will be a record of the court order approving your name change.
-That court order will serve as evidence to prove that your name has been legally changed.
+That court issued name change order will serve as evidence to prove that your name has been legally changed.

 When you change your name on your social security card, passport, driver’s license, and other important places, you’ll need this court order.